dinhhuy258/vintellij/README.md

 - Always open Intellij otherwise everything will be slow - the workarround maybe:
   - Get IntelliJ focused by having it in your secondary screen
   - Get vim transparent and putting IntelliJ behind

+## Development

+1. Disable Vintellij plugin from your Intellij
+2. From Intellij (on Vintellij project), select Gradle panel => run `runIde` task as debug.
+3. An Intellij with Vintellij plugin installed will be spawned.
+Open a java/kotlin project from that Intellij
+4. Open the same project by vim => open a java/kotlin file => `LSP start`
+5. Set any debugger from Vintelli project